-This report provides members the opportunity to find out more about the work of the Trustee in relation to climate change.
+This report provides members the opportunity to find out more about the work of the Trustee in relation to climate change, following the Taskforce on Climate related Financial Disclosures (TCFD) framework.
 It describes how the Trustee has identified, assessed, and managed climate-related risks and opportunities during the Scheme year, and is published alongside the annual report and accounts.